Before your visit

 Friends of Lundy

 Many of those who visit Lundy are keen to help the islanders preserve the unique environment.
 The Friends subscription is spent on protecting and conserving Lundy’s natural beauty.
-The individual annual subscription is £25.50, couples £33 and families £40.
-Friends receive a discount on MS Oldenburg and helicopter tickets each time they travel to the island, a discount on late accommodation bookings (booked within 14 days of departure) and an annual newsletter.
+Click here to find out more.